2-Aminoindane: Chemistry

+Synthesis

+The chemical synthesis of 2-aminoindane was reported.
+For example, a 79% yield was reported from indene and ammonia precursors.
+The older method uses 1-indanone as the starting material.

 Analogues

 2-AI is a rigid analogue of amphetamine and has similar effects in rodents.
 Other related homologues and rigid analogues of amphetamine include 2-aminotetralin (2-AT), 2-amino-1,2-dihydronapthalene (2-ADN), 1-naphthylaminopropane (1-NAP), 2-naphthylaminopropane (2-NAP), 1-phenylpiperazine (1-PP), 6-AB, and 7-AB.

 Derivatives

 A number of derivatives of 2-aminoindane, also known as substituted 2-aminoindanes, are known, including 5-IAI, aprindine, BFAI, BFMAI, DHAI, DOM-AI ETAI, indantadol, MDAI, MEAI (5-MeO-2-AI), MDMAI, MMAI, NM-2-AI, PNU-99,194, Pyr-AI, and TAI, among others.
+Rexaceract (c.f.
+GT-02287) contains the 2-AI pharmacophore.